 Offshore centres can argue that they often compete with low tax regimes in places like the Netherlands, Luxembourg and Malta in the European Union and states such as Delaware in the US.
 They can claim, too, that they are improving their practices.
 And they point out how large global banks have had to pay fines for security lapses in their money laundering control systems.

-Yet their secrecy and lack of transparency has encouraged a belief that these centres may play a role in hiding illicit gains or tax evasion.
+Yet their secrecy and lack of transparency and the difficulty in knowing who the ultimate beneficiaries may be has encouraged a belief that these centres may play a role in hiding illicit gains or tax avoidance.
 The ability of a large multinational company like Apple to move the place it registers its profits from Dublin to Jersey to reduce its tax bill is exasperating, given how little tax it pays in the UK despite large revenues generated there.

 There are many legitimate reasons for the existence of offshore finance centres.
 But the mood is changing.
 The OECD is overseeing the development of a common reporting standard to ensure the exchange of data for tax purposes between states.
 More than 90 countries have signed up.
 The latest revelations suggest change is overdue.

 Vicky Pryce, a former Joint Head of the UK Government Economic Service, is a Board Member at the Centre for Economics and Business Research and a Member of the OMFIF Advisory Board.